Rainbow-CPaaS/StarterKit-SDKNodeJSWatson/README.md

 Welcome to the Alcatel-Lucent Enterprise **Starter-Kit Rainbow SDK for Node.JS with Watson**!

-The Alcatel-Lucent Enterprise (ALE) Starter-Kit Rainbow SDK for Node.JS is a basic sample for starting your development using the SDK for Node.JS and Watson in an easy way and within an advanced environment.
+The Alcatel-Lucent Enterprise (ALE) Starter-Kit Rainbow SDK for Node.JS Watson is a basic sample for starting your development using the SDK for Node.JS and Watson in an easy way and within an advanced environment.

 ## Preamble